andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Sledge, Frankie Valli, Luther Vandross, James Brown, and Eddie Kendricks of The Temptations.

-The soundtrack also includes favorites from Eric Church, fellow Okie Toby Keith, Martina McBride, and the Indian Outlaw hisself Tim McGraw.
+Our performance soundtrack also includes favorites from Eric Church, fellow Okie Toby Keith, Martina McBride, and the Indian Outlaw hisself Tim McGraw.
 We listen to the same songs over and over and over and over and over - so many times they worm their way into our subconsciousness.
 Any time I hear one of these ditties my